Klesh-/near-protocol-node-monitoring/README.md

 - Got to Alerting > Notification channels > Add channel > Add desired channel (Check `Default` in Notification settings)

 #### Extra metrics data
-- You can get extra metrics such as Seat Price, Current Stake amd more by using near-prometheus-exporter.
+- You can get extra metrics such as Seat Price, Current Stake and more by using near-prometheus-exporter.
 - https://github.com/masknetgoal634/near-prometheus-exporter

 # Stake Wars: Episode III.
 Challenge 004